kailevy/EthnoModel/reports/final_report.md

 - Last 100 steps behavior counts are averaged
 - This process is repeated 10 times and final counts are averaged

 **Results** - See the results below.
-This first table is from the Hartshor et al. The second table contains our results.
+This first table is from the Hartshorn et al. The second table contains our results.

 ![](./images/final_graphs/meanagentstable.PNG)

-*Hartshor et al. behavior counts*
+*Hartshorn et al. behavior counts*

 ![](./images/final_graphs/stable_agents_results.png)

 *Our behavior counts*

-Additionally, we convert the population statistics to percentages, and calculate the difference between the Hartshor et al. results and ours.
+Additionally, we convert the population statistics to percentages, and calculate the difference between the Hartshorn et al. results and ours.
 This is shown below:

 ![](./images/final_graphs/percent_diffs.png)

 *Percent differences between tables*

-**Interpretation** - Our results match closely with the table from Hartshor et al. The differences in percentages depicted above are small (less than 5%) with the exception of the simulation where only selfish and traitorous behaviors were included.
+**Interpretation** - Our results match closely with the table from Hartshorn et al. The differences in percentages depicted above are small (less than 5%) with the exception of the simulation where only selfish and traitorous behaviors were included.
 Based on these results, it should be safe to say that our implementation of the model is accurate to the original one.

 ## Extensions with Misperception
 Hammond, Axelrod, and Grafen [3] present a very similar model to ours.
 Additionally, they mention the effects of misperception: "The simulation results are also not very sensitive to the possibility that an agent will occasionally misperceive whether or not the other agent in the interaction has the same smell".
 However, they do not provide more evidence or experiments.